 PRP Joint & Tendon Injections

-PRP is a revolutionary non-operative treatment option that relieves pain by using the healing and growth factors in the blood to stimulate and accelerate the body’s natural healing process.
+The PRP treatment is one of the revolutionary non-operative options we offer that relieves pain by using the healing and growth factors in the blood to stimulate and accelerate the body’s natural healing process.

 How is PRP created?

-The process to create PRP is highly technical process but is conveniently done at the office.
-A small amount of blood is drawn from the patient just like a routine blood test.
-It is then put in a special FDA approved centrifuge machine that isolates the platelet rich plasma for injection.
-This takes about 25min.
+The process to create PRP is a highly technical process but is conveniently done at our office.
+A small amount of blood is drawn from the patient’s arm similar to a routine lab visit.
+The PRP is then put in a special FDA approved centrifuge that isolates the platelet-rich plasma for injection.
+This process takes about 20 minutes or less.

 Which conditions benefit most from PRP?

 Tendon and joint injury: shoulder (rotator-cuff injuries), elbow (tennis and golfers elbow), wrist and hand, hip, knee, foot and ankle, including Achilles tendon issues, and plantar fasciitis.

 Nerve Entrapment syndromes such as Carpal Tunnel Syndrome

 How is PRP treatment injected and is it painful?